 Leverage Browser Caching

-The YSlow tool is used to check whether your webpage is cache enabled or is been set for cache expiration date.
-This tool is used in conjunction with firebug.
+The YSlow tool is used to check whether your webpage is cache enabled or is been set for the cache expiration date.
+This tool is used in conjunction with Firebug.

 Also set an expiry date for your header to be shown for a specific period of time.
-Usually, the trend is to expire the header within the one year and then renew but if you have a website with a dynamic header then set your header expiry date so that each time the user login to your webpage he/she must have the latest view.
-Read more about what Google suggest for leverage browser caching here
+Usually, the trend is to expire the header within one year and then renew but if you have a website with a dynamic header then set your header expiry date so that each time the user login to your webpage he/she must have the latest view.
+Read more about what Google suggests for leveraging browser caching here

 Improve Server Response Time

-Server response time is directly proportional to your page load time i.e. the faster server serves the better page load time.
-The server response time is affected by the total traffic accessing a specific webpage + resources consumed by the webpage + hosting solution + the software used by the server.
-All these must be efficiently developed, e.g. minimum resources usage by the webpage, fast serving time and fast routing to the queries by the server can not only increase the page load time but also create the user interactivity and the decreasing bounce rate for that page.
+Server response time is directly proportional to your page load time i.e. the faster server serves the better the page load time.
+The server response time is affected by the total traffic accessing a specific webpage + resources consumed by the webpage + the hosting solution + the software used by the server.
+All these must be efficiently developed, e.g. minimum resource usage by the webpage, fast serving time, and fast routing to the queries by the server can not only increase the page load time but also create user interactivity and the decreasing bounce rate for that page.
 The optimal server response time should be no more than 200ms.

 Use CDN Instead of Relying on a Single Server

 CDNs stand for Content Distribution Networks and are called content delivery networks.
 Today, storage is fastly moving towards the Data Centers.
 While data centers are the storage networks where you can store and retrieve a huge amount of data anytime.
-So, the CDNs are the network server which are used to store multiple copies of your website to the various geographical areas and are fast serving whenever a retrieval/serving request is made by the end users.
+So, the CDNs are the network server that is used to store multiple copies of your website in various geographical areas and are fast serving whenever a retrieval/serving request is made by the end-users.
 Storing data to various data centers or the CDNs save a lot of serving time because the user will be served his required information stored on your website from the nearer server.
 So, storing a website on CDNs will not only decrease the page load time but also decrease the bounce rate of your webpage.

-Use Well Optimize images with Single CSS File
+Use Well Optimize images with a Single CSS File

-- Use proper image sizes as according with the need and the screen resolution.
+- Use proper image sizes according to the need and the screen resolution.

-- Use JPEGs for photograph but exported as web legacy
+- Use JPEGs for photographs but exported as web legacy

-- Use PNGs (16 colors) for general graphics usage in the web
+- Use PNGs (16 colors) for general graphics used on the web

 - Do not use inline CSS